Will news, sports (and yes, Trump) save Twitter?

 Reports of the partnership first appeared in The Wall Street Journal.
 But a source with knowledge of the deal confirmed to CNNMoney that Bloomberg and Twitter would formally unveil it Monday at Bloomberg's spring presentation to advertisers.

 The source added that the announcement would be jointly made by Twitter CEO Jack Dorsey and Bloomberg founder Michael Bloomberg.
-Spokespeople from Bloomberg and Twitter were not immediately available for comment,
+Spokespeople from Bloomberg and Twitter had no comment on the reports.

 But Twitter (TWTR, Tech30) stock surged 6% on the reports.
 It is now up nearly 20% since the company's latest earnings report last week.